-The global biomedical refrigerators and freezers market was valued at USD 2.85 billion in 2015 and is expected to grow with a CAGR of 4.9% over the forecast period.
+The global biomedical refrigerators and freezers market was valued at USD 2.85 billion in 2015 and is expected to grow at a compound annual growth rate (CAGR) of 4.9% from 2018 to 2024.
 Key factors driving the growth include the growing prevalence of chronic diseases, rising demand for storing biological products, blood samples, blood reagents, vaccines, DNA samples, and other chemicals.
 In addition, the need to provide thermal insulation and avoid product degradation is a critical factor boosting the usage rates.

 These biomedical freezers are available in different specifications to suit specific commercial needs.
 For instance, the plasma once is used for storage of blood and plasma products at -30 °C to 40 °C and the ultra-low temperature freezers are used for long term storage of DNA and RNA samples products at a range of 70 °C to 80 °C.

 Based on the estimates of the American Society of Health System Pharmacists, hospitals spend nearly 70-75% of their budget on their pharmacy department.
 Moreover, as per the Institutes for Safety Medication Practices, more than 20% of the healthcare practitioners have reported adverse patient effects due to deficiencies in storage and inventory management practices

 Increasing support from government and industry participants to provide technical and financial assistance in the improvement of healthcare infrastructure, and procurement of biomedical refrigerators and freezers is a positive trend witnessed in the market.

 Based on the product type, the market is segmented as blood bank refrigerators, shock, plasma, ultra-low temperature freezers, and laboratory/pharmacy refrigerators and freezers The plasma freezers segment accounted for the maximum share of over 28% in 2015, mainly on account of rising demand for collection and storage of several blood components such as platelets, plasma, and others.